oasisprotocol/old-docs/src/api-reference/client/web3-gateway.md

 await gateway.oasis.getExpiry(address);
 ```

 The full list of methods is specified below.
+For the authoritative reference, see the [spec](https://github.com/ethereum/wiki/wiki/JSON-RPC).
 :::

 ## eth.protocolVersion